 Helping a group of people unravel its complex story, and see its big picture allows them to address issues and move forward with alignment and innovation.
 Information mapping projects are some of the most challenging and interesting—each project is a puzzle to solve, not knowing where the breakthroughs will take place and the final communication piece will land.
 I wrote about these types of projects in a chapter I contributed to The World of Visual Facilitation entitled: Storymap Project Lessons: A Designer’s Perspective.
-I am a member of the International Forum of Visual Practitioners and co-presented to that group in 2020 on “The Art of The Strategy Map” with colleague Nevada Lane.
-As Creative Director at The Grove Consultants International, I facilitated many projects through visual, virtual meetings while working with a range of stakeholders.
+I am a member of the International Forum of Visual Practitioners and, as Creative Director of The Grove Consultants International, co-presented to that group in 2020 on “The Art of The Strategy Map” with colleague Nevada Lane.

 Illustration allows me to tell stories that delight or intrigue people.
 Whether I’m highlighting the trails of San Francisco’s Presidio or taking a light-hearted approach to Zoom Fatigue, I thoroughly enjoy the aesthetic experience.
 I explore different styles as a way to stay fresh.
 I do most of my work in Adobe illustrator, although I am currently dabbling in Procreate.
 If you hadn’t already guessed by looking through my illustrations, I am an avid gardener and have created many opportunities to represent my passion for nature.